Hey, Scott Shannon, our two Sean Hannity Show Toll Free.

 We felt like we were on an island, just completely cut off from the world.

-Do you have star do you have Starlink now or no?
+Do you have Starlink now or no?

 We do.

-I still have moral issues with them, but they made me mad enough to vote for them this time.
+I still have moral issues with them, but they made me mad enough to vote for them this time because if they're not going to listen to us, maybe they'll hear our votes.

-And are you hearing the same thing from other people?
+Well, I think that's, and are you hearing the same thing from other people?

-I mean we already didn't.
+I mean, we already didn't.

 I mean, especially in light of how much money we give all these foreign countries, it's disgraceful.

-And you know, that's why I didn't I didn't think twice.
+And, you know, that's why I didn't, I didn't think twice.

-I just immediately, you know, wrote a check to Samaritan's Purse because I knew how bad it was to having spoken to people that I know that were there and Sarah Carter reporting on it.
+I just immediately, you know, wrote a check to Samaritan's purse because I knew how bad it was to having spoken to people that I know that were there and Sarah Carter reporting on it.

-Well, I I do know that the Republican, and you can go to the RNC's website, and Laura Trump mentioned this last night.
+Well, I do know that the Republican, and you can go to the RNC's website, and Laura Trump mentioned this last night.

 She has a special website.